Skip to main content

 About

 With its bustling cafes and traditional country pubs, plus shopping, accomodation, and more, Heyfield is a perfect stop to rest and recharge.
-If you’re still feeling energized, you can take a stroll along the gorgeous Thompson River, or explore the 4km of walking paths and boardwalks through the Heyfleld Wetlands.
+If you’re still feeling energized you can explore the 4km of walking paths and boardwalks through the Heyfleld Wetlands.

 Keep an eye out for great local events as well — as the town is known for hosting a fantastic day out.